Coquí: Life cycle stages

-When it comes to the stages of a frog's life, the Eleutherodactylus coquí has a unique life cycle.
-While most frogs begin their lives as tadpole or larval stages (complete with a small tail that aids the juvenile frog in swimming before they develop legs), the coquíes are hatched as tiny frogs with short tails, thereby entirely skipping the tadpole stage.
-All species of Eleutherodactylus are characterized by direct development in which eggs hatch into small frogs, with the tadpole stage completed within the egg itself.
-Because coquís do not have a tadpole stage, bodies of water are not necessary for female frogs to lay their eggs.
+The coquís and their fellow members of the Eleutherodactylus genus have an unusual life cycle shared by only a few other frog genera (e.g. Myobatrachus).
+While most frogs begin their lives as tadpoles (complete with a small tail that aids the juvenile frog in swimming before they develop legs), the coquís are hatched as tiny frogs with short tails, thereby entirely skipping the free-living larval stage.
+This life cycle, in which the tadpole stage is completed within the egg itself, is referred to as direct development.

-Once the species reaches their adult stage, most coquí do not live longer than a year, although the National Wildlife Federation claims some coquíes have been found to be as old as six years.
+Once they reach their adult stage, most coquís do not live longer than a year, although the National Wildlife Federation states that some coquís have been found to be as old as six years.